|

 Examples of Transcendental Numbers

-The most famous of the transcendental numbers is undoubtedly π (pi), which represents the ratio of the circumference of a circle to its diameter.
+The most famous of transcendental numbers is undoubtedly π (pi), which represents the ratio of the circumference of a circle to its diameter.
 Another recognized example is e, the base of the natural logarithm.
 These two numbers play an essential role in mathematical analysis and the study of functions.

-Relation with Algebraic Numbers
+Relationship with Algebraic Numbers

-It is important to note that every transcendental number is also an irrational number and therefore cannot be expressed as a fraction.
-For instance, while the square root of 2 is an irrational number, it is also algebraic because it is the root of a polynomial (x² – 2 = 0).
+It is important to note that every transcendental number is also an irrational number and thus cannot be expressed as a fraction.
+For instance, while the square root of 2 is an irrational number, it is also algebraic as it is the root of a polynomial (x² – 2 = 0).
 In contrast, transcendental numbers like e and Ï€ do not possess this property, making them unique objects of study in mathematics.

 Applications of Transcendental Numbers